ISET/isetcloud/google_ml/readme.md

 If no errors occured, congratulations!

 ### We have created a new machine-learning instance for running tasks like pytorch models and keras models
-We clone the ubuntu image from Stanford cs231n, so you can run your non-tensorflow tasks [here](https://console.cloud.google.com/compute/instances?project=machine-driving-20180115) as described on this [page](http://cs231n.github.io/gce-tutorial/).
+We cloned the ubuntu image from Stanford cs231n, so you can run your general machine learning tasks [here](https://console.cloud.google.com/compute/instances?project=machine-driving-20180115) using following frameworks as described on this [page](http://cs231n.github.io/gce-tutorial/).

+- [Anaconda3](https://www.anaconda.com/what-is-anaconda/), a python package manager.
+You can think of it as a better alternative to `pip`.
+- Numpy, matplotlib, and tons of other common scientific computing packages.
+- [Tensorflow 1.7](https://www.tensorflow.org/), both CPU and GPU.
+- [PyTorch 0.3](https://www.pytorch.org/), both CPU and GPU.
+- [Keras](https://keras.io/) that works with Tensorflow 1.7
+- [Caffe2](https://caffe2.ai/), CPU only.
+Note that it is very different from the original Caffe.
+- Nvidia runtime: CUDA 9.0 and cuDNN 7.0.
+They only work when you create a Cloud GPU instance, which we will cover later.

-You will be able to configure the number of gpus you like to use, add disk storage to store your datasets.
+You are able to configure the number of gpus you like to use, add disk storage to store your datasets.
 Then you will be ready to run jupyter notebook.